 Dogtopia suits owner-operators who are passionate about pet welfare and comfortable managing a team-based service operation.
 Canine coaches and front-desk staff are hired employees — the franchisee manages hiring, retention, customer experience, and membership sales.
 Financial benchmarks typically require net worth of $500K+ and liquid capital of $200K+.
 Operators with customer service, retail management, or healthcare backgrounds adapt well to the service-quality and safety standards the brand requires.
 Dogtopia's real estate requirements — dedicated purpose-built space with specialized construction — make this a long-term location commitment.

 ClearValue Lending works with pet services franchise operators on SBA 7(a), SBA 504, equipment financing, and working capital lines.
-Apply for franchise financing at Find my match.
-Your file routes to one matched lender.
+Start at small business financing or apply for franchise financing at Find my match.
+Your file routes to the funding partners best matched to your file.

 Sources